sap218/hugo-test/content/_index.md

 # Dr Samantha Pendleton

-Wrangler of data, ontologies, and .
+Wrangler of data, ontologies, and clusters.

-Pot thrower.
+Thrower of pots, controllers, and eggs.

-{{< figure src="/drwio.png" alt="my graduation, next to me in wales national botantical gardens on a sunny day, next to me in york on a winter day" >}}
+{{< figure src="/banner.drawio.png" alt="collection of my favourite photographs with me in the middle" >}}

 ## Posts